tech-for-everyone/DevOS-Kernel/README.md

 # Story

-I was just on June 2 2026 thinking about DevOS when an idea got my mind "what if I make a kernel that is for DevOS?" well I did it here is the result
+I was just on June 2 2026 thinking about CodeOS when an idea got my mind "what if I make a kernel that is for CodeOS?" well I did it here is the result

 # Notes